-Rise of the Religious Left?
-Democratic Party hires faith outreach director to address 'God problem'
+Rise of the religious left?
+DNC hires faith outreach director to address party's 'God problem'

 Political pundits said Democrats have a God problem and their latest move shows they are taking steps to solve it.

 President Trump solidified the evangelical vote in 2016 but Democrats hope to make up for the sins of Hillary Clinton's campaign, which was criticized for its lack of outreach to faith groups in the last election.
-The Democratic Party hired a far-left religious outreach director and is launching a round of listening sessions with faith leaders leading up to the 2020 election.
+The Democratic National Committee recruited a far-left religious outreach director and is launching a round of listening sessions with faith leaders leading up to the 2020 election.

 WILL TRUMP SOLIDIFY MORE CHRISTIAN VOTERS IN 2020?
 THIS EVANGELICAL LEADER THINKS SO

-Democrats hired former Washington, D.C. anti-Trump pastor, Rev. Derrick Harkins, who held a similar position in 2012 and has been the senior vice president of Union Theological Seminary in New York City, which recently celebrated "rejoicing in the queerness of God."
+The DNC hired former Washington, D.C. anti-Trump pastor, Rev. Derrick Harkins, who held a similar position in 2012 and has been the senior vice president of Union Theological Seminary in New York City, which recently celebrated "rejoicing in the queerness of God."

 “We take seriously the relationships that we have with faith communities around this country," Harkins told Religion News Service, adding that faith "will be a priority going into 2020, but even more importantly, beyond 2020.”